lab1092/blender-manual_ja/manual/lighting/lamps/lighting_rigs.rst

 - First, try deactivating all materials
-  (create a default, gray one, and enter its name in the :guilabel:`Mat` field, :guilabel:`Layer` panel, :guilabel:`Render Layers` context - to get back all your normal materials, just erase this text field!).
+  (create a default, gray one, and enter its name in the *Mat* field, *Layer* panel, *Render Layers* context - to get back all your normal materials, just erase this text field!).
   See if you get those problems with just grayness objects.
 If you don't have the problem anymore, that should tell you that you've got a materials-interacting-with-light problem.
-  Check the material settings, especially ambient, reflection and all those little buttons and sliders in the :guilabel:`Material` context .
+  Check the material settings, especially ambient, reflection and all those little buttons and sliders in the *Material* context .
   You can set some lights to affect only certain materials, so if there's an issue with only a few objects being really bright, start with those.
 - Then start "killing" lights (e.g. moving them to an unused layer);